 - Public announcement of a project that includes no expression of the need for CDBG ED participation, unless previously approved by CDBG ED staff.

-For more information about the Community Development Block Grant Economic Development Program, contact the Economic Development Partnership of North Carolina at (919) 447-7744 or firstname.lastname@example.org.
+For more information about the Community Development Block Grant Economic Development Program, contact the Economic Development Partnership of North Carolina at (919) 447-7777 or by filling out our online form.

 The Economic Development Partnership of North Carolina does not award or administer this incentive.
 All economic development incentives are awarded and administered by the North Carolina Department of Commerce.